Ground Floor Entrance

 The firm now numbers 20 lawyers, many with large-firm backgrounds, including Latham & Watkins LLP, Goodwin Proctor LLP, Loeb & Loeb LLP, Strock & Strock & Lavan LLP and Katten Muchin Rosenman LLP.

-Feldman, who'd also intended to go solo after being a partner at a couple of midsize firms, said one of the things that drew him to the Raines firm was the unique structure of awarding equity to new hires and of assigning one person to run the business end of the operation.
+Feldman, who'd also intended to go solo alter being a partner at a couple of midsize firms, said one of the things that drew him to the Raines firm was the unique structure of awarding equity to new hires and of assigning one person to run the business end of the operation.
 The two talked for four months and realized their respective practices - Feldman's litigation and Raines' transactions - would complement each other.

 "I originally planned on doing a litigation boutique," Feldman said.
 "Then I met Andrew, and everything came together as a classic westside Los Angeles law firm but with an innovative structure and business approach."